Mystery

 I wore the necklace often.
 Its message that “war is not healthy for children” made me feel safer—it validated my anti-war sentiments, and it gave me a way to speak out though I was never an anti-war activist.
 I was too young, and maybe too nice to march in the streets, but my necklace expressed both the fear that I felt as a child, and the protest that my teen self longed to make.
 I wasn’t trying to rebel against the Establishment or bring down the Government.
 I just wanted the grownups in charge to come to their senses.

 I’ve kept the necklace ever since.
 A lot of other big pendants and funky necklaces have long since passed out of my jewelry collection (even given the cyclical nature of fashion, I just couldn’t be that person any more), but I’ve held on to that big gold rectangle.
 And when my own daughter started asking me if she could borrow it (since unfortunately, war is also cyclical), I did what any mother would do these days—I started searching the web so I could buy her one of her own.
 Turns out that Schneider’s daughter, Carol, and another child of the original AMP founders have revitalized the group.
 They’re a non-profit, non-partisan organization dedicated to educating citizens to take an active role for peace.
-If you’re of a mind, you can visit them cheap isotretinoin singapore.
+If you’re of a mind, you can visit them here.

 It’s hard to explain why this particular peace message is as important to me as it is.
 It could have been just another slogan from the 60s and 70s—another bumper sticker to post and move on.
 But somehow it became something else; it became part of me.
 And it pleases me that my daughter chose this piece out of the crazy jumble in my jewelry box.
 A mom is always hoping to pass along a few bits to her kids: be kind, pick up after yourself, be curious about the world and other people, remember you are beautiful and you are loved.
 And don’t be afraid to be a friend of peace.